ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 {: #vc_addingclusters}

 You can add clusters to {{site.data.keyword.vcf-auto}} instances to expand the compute and storage capacity.
 Within a cluster, you can manage VMware ESXi™ servers for better resource allocation and high availability (HA).

-Adding clusters to instances with VMware vSphere® 6.5 or 6.7 is not supported.
-{: deprecated}

 ## Before you add clusters to Automated instances
 {: #vc_addingclusters-before}